FREQUENTLY ASKED QUESTIONS

 I’m already a SMIRA member, do I need to re-register online?

-Yes, registering again will give you an online account which you can use to show your membership for initiatives like Member Benefits.
+Yes, registering again will give you an online account which you can use to show your membership for initiatives like Member Benefits and ensures you receive your AGM voting form.

 Do I need to show my old member certificate or need my SMIRA membership number to register online?